High-Dimensional Gaussian Mean Estimation under Realizable Contamination: Introduction

 Although the information-theoretic aspects of our problem are well-understood, much less is known about the computational aspects (the focus of this paper).
 Specifically, essentially the only known multivariate estimator is based on computing a cover of the unit sphere with $2^{\Theta(d)}$ directions and applying the one-dimensional estimator to the projections of the samples along each direction.
 This has runtime $2^{\Theta(d)} \poly(n,d)$ and therefore begs the following questions:

-In this paper, we address and essentially resolve these questions.
-First, we give formal evidence (in the form of Statistical Query/Low-Degree Polynomial or PTF lower bounds) that the problem exhibits an \emph{information–computation gap}---meaning that either the runtime or sample size required is inherently large.
+In this paper we provide strong formal evidence (in the form of Statistical Query/Low-Degree Polynomial or PTF lower bounds) that the problem exhibits an \emph{information–computation gap}---meaning that either the runtime or sample size required is inherently large.
 Second, we give an algorithm whose sample-time tradeoff nearly matches our lower bound.
 Together, these results qualitatively characterize the complexity of Gaussian mean estimation with realizable contamination.